w3f/Grants-Program/applications/sup.md

 ## Project Overview :page_facing_up:

-sup is a substrate package manager using git, new node-template and upgrade substrate dependencies in one comamnd.
+sup is a substrate package manager using git, it allows developer new node-template and upgrade substrate dependencies in one comamnd.

 Hope this project can help more and more developers to join the ecosystem.